 Main functions of the Club include; raising the standards of education and morale of the students, providing a means of discussion for better patient care, and initiating and maintaining rules and regulations for the students.
 It also serves as a means whereby student and faculty issues may be discussed and evaluated by means of "Liaison", and it encourages participation in educational pursuits in professional organizations.
-There are also guest lecturers to keep us current in our field.
+There may be guest lecturers to keep us current in our field.

-The Club is a College Student Government recognized organization.
+The Club is a University Student Government recognized organization.
 It exists as a means of promoting cohesiveness among Medical Imaging majors.
 Fundraisers are held for the purpose of earning money so that students can attend professional seminars and participate in related activities.
 Students may earn money through these fundraisers to be credited to their own account, which is encouraged to be used for seminars, class pins, etc. In the event there is a balance at graduation a check will be issued to the student.
 If a student withdraws or is dismissed from the Medical Imaging major, the funds are retained by the Club.

 All students may hold an office in the Club.
 President must be a member of the Junior or Senior class, while the Vice-President, Communications Coordinator and Secretary may be from any of the four levels.
 Elections are held each April.